 Lodge Capacity & Usage

-The Maximum lodge capacity - 30 Persons
+The Maximum lodge capacity - 20 Persons in accordance with the RAD.

-The Lodge is required to restrict capacity during the COVID pandemic.
+The Lodge is required to restrict capacity during the COVID-19 pandemic.
+The current restrictions are capped at 20 persons.
+When this restriction is eased the following is anticipated to apply:

 These restrictions apply to the building as a whole, and to each of the rooms and areas within it.
 The Committee has determined these capacities in accordance with the following points, and the results are included in Annexure 2 - Example Lodge Capacity:

 The capacity of the total building has been determined by the size of the common areas and bedrooms.